sofiabarragan/website/content/project/bayes_cap/index.md

 Note that these predictors are all measured at the census level.
 To aggregate these estimates at the neighborhood level, we performed two transformations:

-- Compute total sums by neighborhood for every count-based measurement.
+- Compute total sums  for every count-based measurement.
-- Compute mean average estimates by neighborhood for remaining non-count predictors.
+- Compute mean average estimates  for remaining non-count predictors.

 Then, for count based demographic predictors, we divide by the total population in each neighborhood to define scaled demographic metrics.
 They are as follows:

-- `asian_perc`: Percentage of Asian People by Neighborhood
+- `asian_perc`: Percentage of Asian People
-- `white_perc`: Percentage of White People by Neighborhood
+- `white_perc`: Percentage of White People
-- `black_perc`: Percentage of Black People by Neighborhood
+- `black_perc`: Percentage of Black People
-- `latinx_perc`: Percentage of Latinx People by Neighborhood
+- `latinx_perc`: Percentage of Latinx People
-- `native_perc`: Percentage of Native People by Neighborhood
+- `native_perc`: Percentage of Native People
-- `noncitizen_perc`: Percentage of Foreign Born People by Neighborhood
+- `noncitizen_perc`: Percentage of Foreign Born People
-- `uninsured_perc`: Percentage of Uninsured Citizens of any Age by Neighborhood
+- `uninsured_perc`: Percentage of Uninsured Citizens of any Age
-- `unemployment_perc`: Percentage of People on Unemployment by Neighborhood
+- `unemployment_perc`: Percentage of People on Unemployment
 - `below_poverty_line_perc`: Percentage of people living below the 100% poverty line.

 We used [NYC's Open Data](https://opendata.cityofnewyork.us/data/) portal and the [Baruch College GIS Lab](https://www.baruch.cuny.edu/confluence/pages/viewpage.action?pageId=28016896) to collect information on the remaining predictors.
 In particular, we used geotagged locations of [Subway Stops](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49), [Bus Stops](https://www.baruch.cuny.edu/confluence/pages/viewpage.action?pageId=28016896), [Grocery Stores](https://data.ny.gov/Economic-Development/Retail-Food-Stores/9a8c-vfzj), [Schools](https://data.cityofnewyork.us/Education/School-Point-Locations/jfju-ynrr), and [Evictions](https://data.cityofnewyork.us/City-Government/Evictions/6z8x-wfk4) from the Departments of Transportation, Health, Education, and Housing, respectively, to calculate the following variables:

-- `school_count`: Public school counts by Neighborhood
+- `school_count`: Public school counts
-- `eviction_count`: Eviction counts by Neighborhood
+- `eviction_count`: Eviction counts
-- `store_count`: Grocery store and food vendor counts by Neighborhood
+- `store_count`: Grocery store and food vendor counts
-- `sub_count`: Subway station counts by Neighborhood
+- `sub_count`: Subway station counts
-- `bus_count`: Bus station counts by Neighborhood
+- `bus_count`: Bus station counts
 - `perc_covered_by_transit`: Percent of Neighborhood Within Walking Distance (.5 miles) of Any Subway Stop.
-- `transportation_desert_4cat`: Subway Accessibility by Neighborhood (Poor, Limited, Satisfactory, Excellent)
+- `transportation_desert_4cat`: Subway Accessibility  (Poor, Limited, Satisfactory, Excellent)

-The process involved grouping geotagged locations by the defined neighborhood boundary regions in R’s SF package and ArcGIS.
+The process involved grouping geotagged locations by the defined neighborhood boundary regions in R’s `sf` package and ArcGIS.
 We will detail the process of identifying subway deserts in the "Subway Deserts" section.

 # Data Summaries